Conversion Rate Optimization

 - Is the expected increase in the revenue doing justice to the actual cost involved?

 In such a case, make sure you:

-Understand, CRO isn’t a once and done process.
-It is rather an ongoing process which demands constant analysis.
-There’s always some room for improvement no matter how tests you’ve run.
-Having a well-planned, well-designed CRO process effectively helps in identifying areas of improvements and implement optimization efforts to get better conversions, further drive more revenue.
+Understand, CRO isn’t a once-and-done process.
+It is rather an ongoing process that demands constant analysis.
+There’s always some room for improvement no matter how many tests you’ve run.
+Having a well-planned, well-designed CRO process effectively helps in identifying areas of improvement and implement optimization efforts to get better conversions, further drive more revenue.

 Indeed, CRO is one of the best practices to optimize your site and increase conversions.
-Most individuals/companies jumping into the pool are unaware of CRO’s lengths and breadths and end up wasting a lot of time, money and efforts in the process.
+Most individuals/companies jumping into the pool are unaware of CRO’s lengths and breadths and end up wasting a lot of time, money, and effort in the process.
 Drafting a fool-proof strategy and effectively following it is the key to CRO.

 Here are the top four mistakes every CRO beginner must avoid:

-A successful marketer isn’t the one who predicts which test will win, instead the one who doesn’t let biasness win over statistical data.
+A successful marketer isn’t the one who predicts which test will win basis opinion or inspiration, instead of the one who doesn’t let biasness win over statistical data.